audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 Recording  / Playback:
 	* Several bugs fixed so that latency correction should be better, and more devices work correctly.
-Problems with sample rates under Linux should now be much rarer.
+Problems with invalid sample rates under Linux should be much rarer.
 	* Newer version of Portaudio library.
+	* New feature to record onto the end of an existing track (hold Shift while clicking Record).

 Import / Export:
 	* Updated versions of Libogg, Libvorbis, Libflac, Libsndfile and Twolame